Meet the VGR Board of Directors

 Kamaljit Jackson is the Senior Accountability and Efficiency Officer at Racine Unified School District.
 Kamaljit leads and champions the district's performance management strategy by collaborating with district leaders to use data to evaluate efforts, and then identify opportunities for improvement, including working better together to serve the district's internal and external community constituents, respond to needs, and demonstrate results.
 She is a certified Black Belt and holds an MBA from the University of Wisconsin Parkside.

-Amy Connolly is a member of the Governance Committee for Visioning a Greater Racine.
+Amy Connolly is a Secretary of the Visioning a Greater Racine.
 She is the Director of City Development at the City of Racine and oversees planning, building, and economic development for the City.
 She also serves as the Executive Director of the City of Racine Redevelopment Authority.
 Amy has a Bachelors Degree in Political Science and Masters Degree in Regional and Community Planning from Kansas State University.